min2ha/ukwa-site/content/target/70746/index.en.md

   "subject": "Welsh Language/ Iaith Gymraeg"
 }

-# XVIth International Congress of Celtic Studies, The

 The International Congress of Celtic Studies is the foremost international gathering of scholars researching the languages, literatures and cultural traditions of the Celtic-speaking peoples and is held once every four years.
 The XVIth Congress will be held at Bangor University, Wales, on 22-26 July 2019.